TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 OK Cancel

-The wireless network has to be set up by using cable network connection.
-After setting the camera correctly, the wireless function can work without cable network connection.
+The wireless network has to be set up by using a cable network connection.
+After setting the camera correctly, the wireless function can work without a cable network connection.
 Please follow the setting process below step by step:

-- Connect IP Camera with Ethernet connection.
+- Connect the IP camera with an Ethernet connection.

 - Go to SETTING → BASIC → Network → Wireless, and choose option "On".
 You will see the wireless setting page.